amyhupe/amyhupe.co.uk/src/articles/2023-09-29-burn-baby-burnout.md

 And in the same vein, I think that the reasons we’re drawn to this work in the first place - the desire to help people, to have an impact, to make a difference - that can end up driving us out of it.

-It makes me think of this meme:
+It makes me think of this meme created by [Adam JK](https://twitter.com/adamjk):

 <div class="image">
 	<figure>